 It is also crucial in these emergency situations that various organizations are working together rather than separately.
 Habitat has over 30 years of experience in community-based development, and takes a partnership approach to disaster response by holding memberships within National Voluntary Organizations Active in Disasters and InterAction, and coordinates globally through The Inter-Agency Standing Committee cluster system.

 Fortunately, most of us will never experience this kind of aftermath ourselves.
 However, we need ready and able hands to help us respond when the need arises.
 Please consider joining us in work that brings stability to displaced people.
 Through caring and hard-working volunteers and the generosity of donors, we are able to exponentially increase our efforts when it counts the most.

 - Read about our current and past disaster response.

 - Learn about the preventative measures we take to reduce vulnerabilities and build community resilience.

-- Donate to the Disaster Response program.
+- Donate to the Disaster Risk Reduction and Response program.

 270 Peachtree Street NW